snowflakedb/pdo_snowflake/README.rst

 Prerequisites
 ================================================================================

+Operating system
+For a list of the operating systems supported by Snowflake clients, see `Operating system support <https://docs.snowflake.com/en/release-notes/requirements#label-client-operating-system-support>`_.

 To build the Snowflake PHP PDO Driver, the following software must be installed:

 - On Windows: Visual Studio 2019